Sign In

 Death, taxes and football on Boxing Day.
 Until this year, at least.

 Boxing Day football sat alongside turkey sandwiches and tiny screwdriver sets as a staple of the Christmas period.
-But in 2025, there’s just one live Premier League game on the 26th December and even that’s at 8pm.
+But in 2025, there was just one live Premier League game on the 26th December and even that was at 8pm.

-But, fear not, we’ve broken down the entire post-Christmas fixture round up to 28th to provide score predictions, football betting tips and details of where to watch on television.
+But, not to be beaten, we broke down the entire post-Christmas fixture round up to the 28th to provide score predictions, football betting tips and details of where to watch on television.

-Boxing Day is one of the biggest betting weekends of the season and this year’s lineup is no different.
-Here’s our quick summary of all 10 matches scheduled for 2025.
+Boxing Day is one of the biggest betting weekends of the season and this season’s lineup was no different.
+Here’s our quick summary of all 10 Premier League matches from the 2025/26 campaign.

 Our prediction: An entertaining 2-2 draw at Old Trafford in this year’s only actual Boxing Day game.

-Back all of our result tips as a 10-fold Acca
+Back our remaining tips as a 9-fold Acca

 Feeling lucky?
 Back all 10 of our predicted results in a mighty Boxing Day Acca at QuinnBet.
 Don’t forget to thank us if it comes in!